rorycooper/Templates/.github/ISSUE_TEMPLATE/Content-IA-intake-form-new-version.md

 ### Content ask
 _What do you need from the Content and IA team?
 Be as detailed as possible, and include info on specific pages/screens within your Figma file that need to be addressed._

+### How do you want content recommendations delivered?
+- [ ] Leave Figma comments
+- [ ] Edit Figma file directly
+- [ ] Provide our own Figma doc
+- [ ] Provide our own Word doc
+- [ ] Edit your content source of truth doc

 ### Timeline
 - **Where are you at in your design/development process?:**
 - **Estimated launch timeline:**